LIZA

 Follow these steps to analyze the permissions for a certain trustee:

-Step 1 Use the Select trustee for ACL analysis button at the bottom of the Liza window to switch to browse mode.
+Use the Select trustee for ACL analysis button at the bottom of the Liza window to switch to browse mode.
 In browse mode, you see all the directory objects in the connected hierarchy which have SID attributes (Security Identifier).
-Only objects with SIDs can be security principals which are suitable for permission analysis.
+Only objects with SIDs can be security principals which are suitable for permission analysis. |

-Step 2 You can select now the security principal that you want to check for permissions in the directory.
+You can select now the security principal that you want to check for permissions in the directory.
 It could be a single user, or a group, or a machine account for example.
 In the bottom area of the Liza window, you see the currently selected object.
-If the Include group membership checkbox is activated, there are also the groups in the list where the object is member of, including the nested memberships.
+If the Include group membership checkbox is activated, there are also the groups in the list where the object is member of, including the nested memberships. |

-Step 3 You can also enter an object's name directly: Just click with the mouse on the trustee list at the bottom of the window and enter the name of the regarding object.
-Liza can detect the object automatically during the name input:
+You can also enter an object's name directly: Just click with the mouse on the trustee list at the bottom of the window and enter the name of the regarding object.
+Liza can detect the object automatically during the name input: |

+If you want to go back to normal Permission Display without trustee analysis, just click on the trustee list at the window bottom and press the DELETE key.
+The list is cleared then, and you can use the Analyze ACLs button to get back to the inital mode with permission display.
 To start the analysis, there have to be a trustee name and maybe it's group memberships displayed in the list at the window bottom.
 The button label is changed to Analyze ACLs for the Selected Trustee.
 To start an analysis, you have to use this button now.
 Attention: If you ativated the Show leaf objects in the selected container command button, the analysis can take a long time to complete, because every single object in the directory has to be examined.
-In this case a regarding message box is shown:
+In this case a regarding message box is shown: |

-Step 5 To start the analysis, you have to use the Analyze ACLs button now.
+To start the analysis, you have to use the Analyze ACLs button now.
 During the hierarchy analysis, the application is disabled, just wait for the progress bar to be completed.
-However, you can stop the analysis run any tim by using the Abort ACL analysis button.
+However, you can stop the analysis run any tim by using the Abort ACL analysis button. |

-Step 5 When Liza shows you the analysis result, you see all the containers and ACE where the regarding object (and it's groups) are directly affected in bold red.
+When Liza shows you the analysis result, you see all the containers and ACE where the regarding object (and it's groups) are directly affected in bold red.
 If you activated the Show leaf objects in the selected container command button, even the single objects are examined for the regarding trustee permissions.
+If the permission entry for the container is inherited and not directly set, you only see the display in red (without bold font): |

 LIZA can search the entire directory for objects which have a blocked permission inheritance.
 Blocked inheritance leads to delegation problems in many cases, because delegated rights doesn't apply to such objects unless they are explicitly set directly on the object.

-For all objects which are affected by the AdminSDHolder mechanism, the permission inheritance is deactivated (because they are member of a high privileged group, for example).
 Most often it is quite difficult to detect such objects, because the inheritance block remains on the object even if they are not member of a regarding group any more.

-LIZA can search such objects, just use the Search blocked inheritance button at the screen bottom on the right.
+blocked inheritance button at the screen bottom on the right.
 The analysis can last a bit, because LIZA has to evaluate the Security Descriptors of each object in the current directory, and this can be a lot of data.
 The result is shown in the treeview panel on the left side.
 All objects with blocked inheritance are marked bold red:

 If you have an installed version of LEX - The LDAP Explorer on th same machine (minimum LEX v 1.5.000), you can use the LIZA application to open directory objects directly in LEX.
 This feature enables you for example to change permissions in LEX - LIZA is finally 'just' a read-only tool which can display permissions but not change it.